IT Hall Of Fame

 Any individual, living or deceased, who has served as an IT pioneer and/or uniquely helped the channel flourish, or who is responsible for a major innovation, is eligible for induction into the IT Hall of Fame.

 An independent selection committee reviews all nominations and selects the honorees.
-The class is announced and members inducted during an in-person ceremony at the CompTIA Annual Member Meeting, held every spring in Chicago.
+The class is announced and members inducted during an in-person ceremony at the CompTIA Annual Member Meeting, held every spring.

 IT Channel Nominee Criteria: